WPManageNinja/fluent-smtp/readme.txt

  Yes, FluentSMTP let you connect your SparkPost email sending service via API Key.

-= Can I send WordPress mails with PepiPost? =
+= Can I send WordPress mails with Pepipost? =

-Yes, FluentSMTP let you connect your PepiPost email sending service via secure API Key.
+Yes, FluentSMTP let you connect your Pepipost email sending service via secure API Key.

 = I am a developer, Where I can contribute to this project? =